-(k) Financial liabilities
+(j) Financial liabilities

-The Group's financial liabilities include trade payables, other payables and accruals.
+The Group's financial liabilities include trade and bills payables, other payables and accruals, and interest-bearing bank borrowings.

 Financial liabilities are recognised when the Group becomes a party to the contractual provisions of the instrument.
-All interest related charges are recognised in accordance with the Group's accounting policy for borrowing costs (note 4(p)).
+All interest related charges are recognised in accordance with the Group's accounting policy for borrowing costs (note 4(o)).
 A financial liability is derecognised when the obligation under the liability is discharged or cancelled or expired.